 “Twenty years has not been enough to achieve all we want,” said 50-year old party activist Nomonde Klaas.

 “We hope to rule for 100 years, to fully bring freedom.”

 The ANC is expected to garner 63 percent of the vote, according to the latest Ipsos poll, just three points less than in 2009.

-It is expected to see its share of the vote fall for a second consecutive election.
+Behind the predicted victory, the ANC is expected to see its share of the vote fall for a second consecutive election.

-South Africa sees an estimated 30 demonstrations a day against appalling public services, with many citizens furious that 20 years of majority ANC rule have not improved their lot.
+Win or lose, he will also have to deal with an estimated 30 demonstrations a day against appalling public services, with many citizens furious that 20 years of majority ANC rule have not improved their lot.

 “A lower-than-expected majority for the ANC would probably be regarded positively by markets, as it may jolt the party into reforming itself internally over the coming years,” said Shilan Shah, an economist with Capital Economics.